armijnhemel/binaryanalysis-ng/doc/writing-parsers.md

 ## `extensions` and `signatures`

-The two data structures `extensions` and `signatures` are defined that define which class of parsers are run.
+The two data structures `extensions` and `signatures` are defined that define parser class is used.
 They are independent from each other.

 Normally parsers rely on signatures (AKA "magic") to find the start of where a file format starts, but not all files have a signature.
 For example, the